How To Harness Train Your Cat - Supakit

 Put the harness on your cat (without the leash), leave it a few seconds, and then remove it.
 Deploy treats and praise!

 Over the next few sessions, start to build up the amount of time that you leave the harness on - taking your cues from your cat and what they are prepared to try.
-Each time your cat shows a little bravery or tolerates their harness for that little bit longer, reward them with treats and plenty of praise.
+Each time your cat shows a little bravery or tolerates their harness for that little bit longer, reward them with their favourite treats and plenty of praise.
+Remember to go at your own pace, using positive reinforcement.

 How did it go?